 Considered the "gold standard" of weight loss surgery, laparoscopic gastric bypass is the most often-prescribed weight-loss surgical procedure in the U.S. It involves surgically creating, from the existing stomach, an approximately 1 ounce stomach pouch located at the uppermost portion of the stomach and then connecting this newly fashioned stomach pouch to a shorter length of small intestine.
 This is the only procedure that bypasses both the remaining portion of stomach and a significant length of small intestine, effectively decreasing caloric intake and decreasing hormone creation, which stimulates appetite.
 With a laparoscopic gastric bypass, patients don't eat as much, don't retain as many calories, and don't get as hungry as they did before.

-The gastric bypass results in the most weight loss and the highest resolution of comorbidities (medical ailments which often accompany morbid obesity, such as fatigue, depression, high blood pressure, and diabetes.)
-The gastric bypass cures diabetes in 84% of patients, even those who are on insulin injections.
+Patients on average lose 70 percent of their excess body weight and cures diabetes in 84 percent of patients, even some of those on insulin injections.
 Those who are not fully cured of diabetes at the very least experience improvements in their conditions.
-Sleep apnea is eliminated in nearly 87% of patients.
-High blood pressure and reflux disease is eliminated in 75% of patients.
-Joint disease is eliminated in 40% of patients, and the list of health improvements continues on and on.
-Gastric bypass patients, on average, lose 70% of their excess body weight.
+Sleep apnea is eliminated in nearly 87 percent of patients.
+High blood pressure and reflux disease is eliminated in 75 percent of patients.
+Joint disease is eliminated in 40 percent of patients, and the list of health improvements continues on and on.
+Gastric bypass patients, on average, lose 70 percent of their excess body weight.
 Dr. Zeni is extensively experienced in this particular surgery and will gladly answer any questions that you may have.

 Laparoscopic Sleeve Gastrectomy

-It involves the removal of approximately 75% of the stomach, leaving about a 2-3 ounce stomach, now structured as a narrowed tube.
-The normal continuity between the esophagus, stomach, and small intestine is not changed, as it is in gastric bypass.
+Laparoscopic sleeve gastrectomy has become an increasingly common operation offered to obese patients.
+It is a restrictive procedure that decreases the stomach volume by 80 percent.
+The remainder of the intestine remains the same and food digests the same as it normally would.
 Therefore, food is normally absorbed and there is no risk of vitamin or mineral malabsorption.
-The small size of the new stomach limits caloric intake and decreases some of the hormones that stimulate appetite.
-Therefore, patients feel less hungry, which greatly helps with weight loss.
+The small size of the new stomach limits caloric intake and decreases some hormones that stimulate appetite.
+Therefore, patients feel less hungry.

 Laparoscopic Adjustable Gastric Banding

-The laparoscopic adjustable gastric banding or "lap band" has gained popularity in the U.S. more recently.
-Much experience has been provided from Europe, where it has been well known for a longer period of time.
-The procedure involves placing a synthetic band around the uppermost portion of the stomach.
+The laparoscopic adjustable gastric banding or "lap band" involves placing a synthetic band around the uppermost portion of the stomach.
 The band is then tightened and adjusted to limit intake and curtail hunger.

-The benefits of the band are that there are no anatomical changes associated with its placement, and no risk of nutrient malabsorption.
+The band does not cause any anatomical changes and no risk of nutrient malabsorption.
 The band has several other advantages.
-First, is its adjustability.
+First, it is adjustable.
 The band allows for an individualized degree of food restriction, pregnancy is supported by allowing for increased nutritional needs and adjustments are easily performed in the surgeon's office.
 A second advantage is its reversibility.
 The band is removable at any time and anatomy is restored to its original form.
-The band has fewer side effects and fewer risks.
-Nationally, there is lower mortality risk and nutritional deficiencies with the lap band than with more involved bariatric surgeries.
+The bad has fewer side effects and fewer risks.

-Non-surgical band adjustments at regular intervals and close follow up are needed to optimize weight loss, and for the motivated patient laparoscopic adjustable gastric banding can be associated with effective weight loss.
-Adjustable gastric banding patients, on average, lose 50% of their excess body weight.
+Non-surgical band adjustments at regular intervals and close follow-up are needed to optimize weight loss, and for the motivated patient, laparoscopic adjustable gastric banding can be associated with effective weight loss.